bokunimowakaru/wbgt/README.md

 ### Method of Calculation

-The pseudo WGBT formula I created for indoor use is:
+The pseudo WBGT formula I created for indoor use is:

 ```
 WBGT = 0.725*Ta + 0.0368*RH + 0.00364*Ta*RH – 3.246